teddy-vltn/vinted-discord-bot/readme.md

 ## Features

 - **Real-time Monitoring**: Vinted Monitor fetches the latest items from the Vinted items route in real-time.
+- **Monitoring all countries at once**: Lets you see all items from all country.
 - **Discord Integration**: The bot integrates with Discord and can send notifications to specific channels.
 - **Commands**: The bot supports a variety of commands that allow users to interact with it.
 - **Database Channel/User Management**: The bot can manage channels and users in a database, allowing for easy management of notifications.